 This is the option that most buffets in hotels etc are using and so are we.

 Other safety measures include

-Social distancing markers buffet
+Social distancing markers at the buffet table

 Strictly keeping young children away from the buffet table